Understanding Microsoft Active Directory for IAM

 Does Microsoft Have Competitors in the Market?

 3. Oracle Directory Server.
 Oracle Directory Server is a directory service developed by Oracle that provides centralized management of user accounts and access permissions.
-It can be integrated with other Oracle products such as Oracle Identity Management.
+It can be integrated with other Oracle products, such as Oracle Identity Management.

 4. IBM Security Directory Server.
 IBM Security Directory Server is a directory service that provides centralized management of user accounts and access permissions.
 It is designed to be highly scalable and can support large organizations with complex IT infrastructures.